eiriklv/kahoot-demo/README.md

 ## Kahoot Demo Game

+Latest deployment found on [vullum.io/kahoot-demo](https://www.vullum.io/kahoot-demo).

-Built using
+Built using:

 - TypeScript
 - React (bootstrapped using CRA)
 - Redux
 - Reselect
 - Styled Components
+- Jest for unit testing
 - Jest and Puppeteer for E2E / smoke testing
+- Prettier and Husky for ensuring code style on stage/commit

+Continuous integration and deployment is done using Github Actions

 For now this app is quite simple, but with more complex requirements and interaction with a backend I would have added Redux Saga to handle control flow / side-effects and something like axios to perform requests.

 With more time I would also have added Storybook + storyshots to do visual unit/snapshot testing of React components.

-Latest deployment found on [vullum.io/kahoot-demo](https://www.vullum.io/kahoot-demo).

 ## Available Scripts